WilEto22/Wi-M-dicalE/README.md

-# 🏥 Wi-MédicalE — Medical Management Application (Demo)
+# 🏥 Wi-M-dicalE — Medical Management Application (Demo)

 ## 🚨 Demo & Portfolio Version
 This repository is intentionally shared for technical demonstration and evaluation purposes.